 The surround also absorbs energy from the cone before it would reach the basket, thereby reducing the overall resonance of the speaker.

 The surround, unfortunately, is prone to mechanical failure due to the repetitive stress of being flexed inward and outward over and over again.

 It is often the first component to deteriorate and cause speaker blow-out.
 This will lead to audible distortion and further mechanical failure in the speaker if not repaired.

 For more information on speaker blow-out, check out my article Loudspeaker Blow-Out: Why It Happens & How To Avoid/Fix It.

-Without a spider, there would be serious risk of the voice coil hitting and/or sticking to the magnet.
-This would cause significant non-linearities in the speaker movement which would, in turn, produce distortion and potentially even damage to the speaker.
+Without a spider, there would be a serious risk of the voice coil hitting and/or sticking to the magnet.
+This would cause significant non-linearities in the speaker's movement, which would, in turn, produce distortion and potentially even damage to the speaker.